satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 Initial summary statistics revealed that real job postings tend to contain longer, richer text descriptions, while fake postings often provide vague or short descriptions.
 Binary metadata showed useful patterns: for example, fake postings rarely include company logos, and they also tend not to ask screening questions, suggesting weaker legitimacy signals.
 Categorical variables such as job function, industry, and employment type exhibited substantial imbalance, and many missing entries were consolidated under “Unknown” to maintain data integrity.

 Data cleaning involved handling missing values, text fields were filled with empty strings, and categorical fields were assigned “Unknown.”
 Duplicate rows were checked and removed when present.
-No merging, pivoting, or external datasets were required because the dataset is self-contained for the prediction task.
+No merging, pivoting, or external datasets were required because the dataset is self contained for the prediction task.
 The location field was split to extract the country component, enabling basic geographic distribution analysis.
 After preprocessing, the dataset was made “tidy”: each row represents a single job posting, and each column represents one unique attribute of that posting.

 Text preprocessing included lowercasing, removing punctuation, removing stopwords, tokenizing, and lemmatizing.
 A combined cleaned text feature was created by merging multiple text fields (title, description, requirements, etc.), which was later vectorized using TF-IDF and LLM embeddings.